 These are enjoyable for me to make more often than not.
 However, (especially after certain real live events) I feel compelled to write some lists as a form of therapy.
 Some of you may or may not know this about me, but I struggle with self-esteem issues that stem from being bullied, abused by others (mostly psychological), and being racially attacked at some points in my life.
 Looking back in hindsight, I remember having some moments where I would say something positive about myself only for people to call me arrogant or try to refute said strength about me in direct or indirect ways.
-At the same time, you have people who straight up brag about their strengths, achievements, awards or other positive things, but they don’t get that kind of scrutiny which I found to be a double standard even if I didn’t see it right away when I was younger.
+At the same time, you have people who straight-up brag about their strengths, achievements, awards, or other positive things, but they don’t get that kind of scrutiny which I found to be a double standard even if I didn’t see it right away when I was younger.
 It’s as if those same people didn’t want me to have any kind of confidence.

 If you’re one of those same people I know offline or a blogger who had those thoughts about me, then you can go and kick rocks.

-I rarely ever compliment myself out of fear for being seen as egotistical by others which really has to be an aftereffect of dealing with these toxic people.
-For this list, I get to talk about the strongest aspects about my little film/anime/documentary review blog.
+I rarely ever compliment myself out of fear of being seen as egotistical by others which really has to be an aftereffect of dealing with these toxic people.
+For this list, I get to talk about the strongest aspects of my little film/anime/documentary review blog.
 While I’m not the most popular blogger in my field or have legions of followers, there are things I know about my blog that stand out.
-This won’t be a panacea to my self-esteem or mental issues, but there are facets of Iridium Eye that I know are apexes with how I do thing on this side of WordPress.
+This won’t be a panacea to my self-esteem or mental issues, but there are facets of Iridium Eye that I know are apexes with how I do things on this side of WordPress.
 Does this mean I’m better than other bloggers?
 No, but I still have a freaking right to say positive things about my blog or myself.
 Maybe some of you have noticed these things or they could be new to you if you haven’t realized them.

 Let’s see how this unorthodox form of self-love therapy unfolds as I talk about the best things involving Iridium Eye.